polygon-io/community/examples/rest/options-0-dte-covered-call/README.md

 4. **Get a Polygon.io API key**:
    - Visit [polygon.io](https://polygon.io/)
    - Sign up for an account
-   - Upgrade to Options Developer or above
+   - Upgrade to Options Advanced
    - Copy your API key to the `.env` file
+   - You might need to fill out the legal agreements section in the dashboard in order for Greeks to work

 ## Usage